sigmorphon/sigmorphon.github.io/sharedtasks/2020/task2.md

 We will compare against ground-truth morphological paradigms from [UniMorph](https://unimorph.github.io), a morphological database which provides paradigms for over 100 languages.

 Systems for *supervised* paradigm completion are commonly being evaluated using word-level accuracy (Cotterell et al., 2017, *inter alia*).
 However, this is not possible for our *unsupervised* task because slots are not labeled with gold data paradigm slot descriptions.
 Thus, we will evaluate using a metric we specifically designed for this task: **best-match accuracy**.
 This metric first matches predicted paradigm slots with gold slots in the best possible way, i.e., the way which leads to the highest overall accuracy, and then evaluates correctness of each individual inflected form.
-Evaluation scripts will be provided [here, *to come soon*], and perform the following steps:
+The official evaluation script can be found [here](https://github.com/cai-lw/morpho-baseline/tree/e20fe0e9d902924a008f84eb91877b8af2ab4189), and performs the following steps:

 1. Compute the average exact-match accuracy between each predicted slot and each gold slot, leading to a weighted bipartite graph.
 2. Compute a maximum weighted bipartite matching.